Provision a Linux SQL Server virtual machine in the Azure portal

 Sign in to the Azure portal.

-In the left pane, click New.
+In the left pane, select Create a resource.

-In the New pane, click Compute.
+In the Create a resource pane, select Compute.

-Click See all next to the Featured heading.
+Select See all next to the Featured heading.

 Select a SQL Server 2017 Linux image from the search results.
 This tutorial uses Free SQL Server License: SQL Server 2017 Developer on Red Hat Enterprise Linux 7.4.